 Customized Treatment

 Because the causes of sleep apnea can be so varied, treatment for patients has to fit the cause.
-In many cases, CPAP will be the way to go, but for others, surgery or additional treatments may better alleviate the problem.
+In many cases, CPAP and well as the drug will be the way to go, but for others, surgery or additional treatments may better alleviate the problem.

 If you have been suffering from sleep apnea, or you think you have the symptoms, visit our website to take a snore quiz that determines your level of risk for sleep apnea or take the Berlin Scale to determine if you are a candidate for sleep apnea treatment.
 You can also contact eos sleep to schedule an evaluation with one of our board-certified physicians who can diagnose your condition and get you started on the road to better sleep.